ravichas/TidyingData/2-DateTime-RegEx.md

     -   If you add a month to January 31, you get `NA`, because February 31 doesn't exist.
 If you want one of the other two options above, you need to craft your statement a little more carefully (e.g. by adding `days(30)` instead of `months(1)`).
 -   Alternately, some shorcut functions allow the addition of a fixed period of time.
     -   For example, `dyears(1)` is 365 days, even on a leap year, while `years(1)` increments the years slot by 1 year, without respect to leap years.

+See line `108` of [Examples.R](https://github.com/ravichas/TidyingData/blob/master/Examples.R) for some examples of date arithmetic.

 <a name="eeDateTime"></a>Excercises
 -----------------------------------